 - Establishing Character Moment: When he first appears, he attacks Caleb during sparring without warning, claiming that it's allowed since the Separatists won't wait either.
 Caleb proceeds to get a cut hand, and neither Sammo or Tai show concern for him even before Yoda says it's just minor.

 - Jerkass Has a Point: Okay, yeah, the Separatists won't wait for you to recover... but on the other hand, does he really need to be that rough-and-tumble during training?
+This is amusingly the same argument Caleb, as Kanan, will use when training his own Padawan Ezra on a lightsaber with distractions.

 - Karma Houdini: Yoda doesn't scold him off for suddenly attacking Caleb and getting him sent to the medbay.
 And for the rest of the comic, he never gets any sort of punishment for his jerkass tendencies towards Caleb (though admittedly, that part is more of a private matter that Caleb could solve himself by simply not interacting with them anymore).